NikitaMasev/flutter_universal_navigation/README.md

 # universal_navigation

 The navigation core for flutter apps.
-Allows to use bottom navigation and transfer some data between blocs.
+Allows to use bottom navigation and transfer some data between blocs and pages.

+## Platform compatibility

+Plugin was tested on following platforms:

+* Android;
+* IOS;
+* Windows 10 64 bit;
+* Linux (Ubuntu 20.04.1 LTS);
+* Web (Chrome).

+The support of MacOS is not guaranteed, but you can try to build it.

 ## Usage

 To use this plugin, add `universal_navigation` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Getting Started